JBahl/Bahl-Lab.github.io/_posts/2019-12-17-Post-doc-positions.md

 layout: post
 ---

-# We are looking for Post docs!

-We currently have two open positions for Post-doctoral scholars, information about project goals are below:
+We currently have two open positions for Post-doctoral scholars!
+Information about project goals are below:

 We are looking for postdoc fellows to join us and work on the following NIAID-NIH and CDC funded projects.